JustKiddingCode/arpoc/docs/concepts/caching.rst

 Caching of the access control evaluation results between two different contexts is pointless.
 Even if the subject attributes have not changed, the environment or information about the object could have changed.
+Therefore the reverse proxy must evaluate the hierarchy every time and request environment variables or object variables every time.

 In an access control decision process the evaluation of each rule, policy and policy set is cached.
-Therefore in a case that e.g. a rule is included in multiple policies and would need evaluation multiple times, it still is only evaluated once.
+Therefore in a case that e.g. a rule is included in multiple policies and would need evaluation multiple times, it is only evaluated once.

 Caching of user information is done in dependency of the access key.